 First, driving with the dashboard light on can be distracting.
 It could become annoying and make you dread driving your car.

 On top of that, if the light doesn’t get reset, it could become easy to neglect regular service.
 Without the reminder turning on at appropriate intervals, you could forget to perform an oil change or tire inspection when it’s due.
-For these reasons, we recommend resetting the light every time the 5,000-mile service is performed.
+For these reasons, I recommend resetting the light every time the 5,000-mile service is performed.

 What Does The Maint Reqd Light Mean?